 By default on Windows systems all printers are tracked by PaperCut NG.
 The Print Provider can be instructed to ignore a printer by setting the IgnorePrinters= attribute in the print-provider.conf file.
 A restart may be required for this to take affect.
 Note: This setting only stops monitoring.
 The printer will continue to be listed under the printer list section until it is manually deleted via the Delete printer action.

-For more information see Section 5.6, "Ignoring/Deleting a printer".
+For more information see Section 6.1, "Adding and Removing/Deleting/Ignoring Printers".

 What can I use the printer notes field for?

 The Notes field under each printer is useful for tracking all manner of information.
 Typical uses include: